PPatty666/Flood_Prediction_BNN/README.md

 | [`@toast-ui/editor-plugin-uml`](https://github.com/nhn/tui.editor/tree/master/plugins/uml) | Plugin to render UML | -->

-## 🤖 Why Crowdsourced Information?
+## 🤖 Why crowdsourced information?

 Scholars have valued monitoring flooding reports on social media to reveal flood propagation for the past 10 years.
 More recently, they have incorporated predictors such as topographic and land cover features, precipitation, and others, exploring the relationship between these predictors and **not only** flooded **but also** unflooded spots using machine learning.
 This allows them to map flood risk for an entire region, including areas with limited flood reports.